tomhadajetski/PitApp/README.md

-# trivia
+# PittApp
-A simple web app for hosting and playing live trivia remotely.
+A simple web app for planning pits